-Course code and title UE2 - RMAS 104 - History of the Arab-Muslim World, from tribes to empire Professor on Pr.
-Dr. Mathieu Tillier, Sorbonne University, Paris Assignment Dates November, 13-24 th Course description The seventh century witnessed the appearance of a large empire, stretching from the Atlantic Ocean to the shores of the Indus, carrying a new monotheistic religion, i.e. Islam.
+UE2 - RMAS 104 - History of the Arab-Muslim World, from tribes to Course code and title empire Professor on Pr.
+Dr. Mathieu Tillier, Sorbonne University, Paris Assignment Dates 18 Nov - 29 Nov Course description The seventh century witnessed the appearance of a large empire, stretching from the Atlantic Ocean to the shores of the Indus, carrying a new monotheistic religion, i.e. Islam.
 The succession of Prophet Muhammad, the discord that appeared between his Companions and the Muslim armies' conquests allowed the emergence of a new regime, the caliphate, guarantor of the unity of the new empire.
 At the head of the state, the caliph appeared to the majority of Muslims as the representative of an Islamic order decreed by God, different from previous or contemporary kingdoms.
 The caliph regarded himself as the deputy of God on earth and as the successor of the prophet Muhammad.
 Beyond the ideological particularities of this institution, the creation of the caliphate did not, however, represent a break with the government systems inherited from Late Antiquity.
 Moreover, the legitimacy of the first caliphal dynasties remained fragile and several groups and trends proposed alternatives to their authority.
 After studying "Arabian period" (632-661), i.e. the time of the foundation of an Islamic empire, the conquests and the establishment of the caliphate, this class will focus on the Umayyad century (661-750) during which the caliphate and its administration developed in Syria.
 The last stage of this journey through time will bring us to Baghdad, capital of a strong and centralized state, which eventually declined as it divided into several autonomous provinces.
-Through the analysis of a variety of sources (literary, epigraphic, numismatic, papyrological), this class will explore the functioning of the Umayyad and Abbasid caliphates, their ideologies, courses and institutions, and analyze the strategies of the main political and religious opposition movements (Sunnis, Shiites, Kharijites).
-This class will also include the study of original documents that will illustrate the administrative and archival practices under the Umayyad and Abbasid dynasties.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: understand the main evolutions of Islamic history; assess the impact of the emergence of Islam on the history of the Late Antique Near East; analyze texts relating to the early days of Islam; develop a historical analysis on political thought in the early centuries of Islam. understand the bureaucratic functioning of the first Islamic empires. read Arabic documents issued by the Umayyad and Abbasid administrations Continuous assessment (50%) In class assignment (15%) In class presentation (15%) Report / homework assignment Final assessment (50%) The student will have the choice between: - writing an essay about a topic examined in class writing a commentary on a document read and explained in class.
+Through the analysis of a variety of sources (literary, epigraphic, numismatic, papyrological), this class will also include the study of original documents that will illustrate the administrative and archival practices under the Umayyad and Abbasid dynasties.
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: understand the main evolutions of Islamic history; assess the impact of the emergence of Islam on the history of the Late Antique Near East; analyze texts relating to the early days of Islam; develop a historical analysis on political thought in the early centuries of Islam. understand the bureaucratic functioning of the first Islamic empires. read Arabic documents issued by the Umayyad and Abbasid administrations Continuous assessment (50%) In class assignment (15%) In class presentation (15%) Report / homework assignment Final assessment (50%) The student will have the choice between : - writing an essay about a topic examined in class. - writing a commentary on a document read and explained in class.